OUR TEAM

 Ebanē Ward

-Program Operations Manager | Leading Men Fellowship
+Program Replication Manager | Leading Men Fellowship

 eward@theliteracylab.org

-Ebanē Ward is the Leading Men Program Operations Manager at The Literacy Lab.
+Ebanē Ward is the Leading Men Program Replication Manager at The Literacy Lab.
 As a native of Richmond, VA, Ebanē attended school in two districts that The Literacy Lab currently serves.
 During the 2016-17 academic year she served as a full-time K-3 tutor at Glen Lea Elementary, where she initiated school-wide projects and led clubs and afterschool programs.
 Prior to her year of service with The Literacy Lab, Ebanē worked with children of all ages in both recreational and educational settings, which ignited her passion for education and youth development.
 Ebanē is a graduate of Old Dominion University, where she received her Bachelor’s degrees in English and Professional Writing and has a Master’s degree in Curriculum and Instruction from the University of Virginia.

 Lejae Woolcock